 School of Humanities & Behavioral Science

-A major in international relations prepares students to understand and operate in our diverse and increasingly interconnected world.
+A major in international relations at Anderson University prepares students to understand and operate in our diverse and increasingly interconnected world.
 Students will gain the knowledge they need by taking courses focusing on globalization, cross-national and intercultural interactions, and sustainability.
 They will also engage in an international/intercultural experience, further foreign language skills, and bring their knowledge together in a capstone course.